Common garden skink: Diet

 The common garden skink feeds on invertebrates, including crickets, moths, slaters, earthworms, flies, grubs and caterpillars, grasshoppers, cockroaches, earwigs, slugs, small spiders, ladybeetles and many other small insects.
 Its diet also consists of dandelions.
 In captivity, it can also fed fruit and vegetables, but the latter must be cooked in order for skinks to consume them.
 Their diet also consists of bananas, strawberries and blueberries etc. (no citrus fruit).
 The common garden skink relies purely on the movement of its prey when hunting.
 When hunting, the skink will either hide and wait for prey to come by or actively pursue it, depending on its hunger levels.
 Once it has caught its prey, it shakes it around vigorously to kill it before swallowing it whole.
 Once it has had one meal, it begins to actively pursue prey for a short while with its newfound energy.
 The common garden skink only needs one prey item per four or five days, which has led to it being kept as a pet for small children..
 It can also be fed earthworms if the soil is drained out of them with salt water.

 Habitat

-Although L. guichenoti is often seen under leaves, in long grass and under rocks so that it can watch its prey, it also often prefers hiding in logs where it is out of reach of larger predators.
+Although L. guichenoti is often seen under leaves, in long grass and under rocks so that it can watch its prey, it also prefers hiding in logs where it is out of reach of larger predators.
 It prefers being around rock tumbles, due to the crevices serving as hiding spots.
 As with most reptiles, the common garden skink is cold-blooded and may be seen on top of rocks or paths in the morning trying to warm its blood.
 It prefers large areas with a lot of leaves and soft soil.
 It is normally found around dry areas that have spots to hide in.